Are you sure you want to log out?

 In the Philippines, about 1,591 people die from pneumonia daily, which translates to more than 580,000 deaths yearly.
 In Luzon alone, 6 out of 10 deaths were the result of pneumonia.
 According to the Department of Health (DOH) the numbers are steadily rising.

 Pneumonia may be caused by any number of viruses, bacteria, and even fungi.
 Here are some of the most common causes:

-Other viruses such as SARS or COVID-19 can also cause pneumonia, along with other types of bacteria and fungi.
+Other viruses such as SARS-CoV or SARS-CoV2 can also cause pneumonia, along with other types of bacteria and fungi.